 In our experience, once we find a pair of motorcycle jeans we truly enjoy wearing, they quickly become our most commonly used piece of gear.

-They aren't the kind of thing we'd wear on an adventure tour or for a fast-paced canyon run, but for just about every other application (running errands, commuting to work, cruising around town) they're the most convenient way to ride safe every time you get on the bike.
+They aren't the kind of thing we'd wear on an adventure tour or a knee-dragging canyon run, but for just about every other application (running errands, commuting to work, cruising around town) they're the most convenient way to ride safely every time you get on the bike.